 If a foreign object is the cause, the discharge may contain small amounts of blood.

 During the childbearing years, a discharge is usually caused by a vaginal infection.
 The most common are

-Trichomonas vaginitis Trichomonas Vaginitis Trichomonas vaginitis is a vaginal infection due to the protozoa Trichomonas vaginalis.
-Trichomonas vaginitis is usually sexually transmitted.
-It can cause a green or yellow discharge, which... read more (trichomoniasis of the vagina), which is usually sexually transmitted
+Trichomonas vaginitis Trichomonal Vaginitis Trichomonal vaginitis is a vaginal infection caused by the protozoa Trichomonas vaginalis.
+Trichomonal vaginitis is usually sexually transmitted.
+It can cause a green or yellow discharge... read more (trichomoniasis of the vagina), which is usually sexually transmitted

-Sometimes a discharge is caused by another infection, including sexually transmitted diseases (such as gonorrhea Gonorrhea Gonorrhea is a sexually transmitted disease caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover the front... read more or a chlamydial infection Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted diseases of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
-These bacteria can also infect the membranes... read more ).
+Sometimes a discharge is caused by another infection, including sexually transmitted infections (such as gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more or a chlamydial infection Chlamydia and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+These bacteria can also infect... read more ).

 Vaginal infections are usually prevented by the protective bacteria (lactobacilli) that normally live in the vagina.
 These bacteria keep the acidity of the vagina in the normal range.
 When acidity in the vagina decreases, the number of protective bacteria decreases, and the number of harmful bacteria increases.

 The following make the growth of harmful bacteria more likely (and thus increase the risk of vaginal infections):

 Use of antibiotics (because they may reduce the number of protective bacteria)